 We punish and deprive ourselves and in general, we can get stuck thinking a lot of things that leave us feeling bad.
 Let’s be honest –

-We would never treat or talk to a loved one the way we respond to ourselves when we are disappointed with our results.
-(Click to tweet)
+We would never treat or talk to a loved one the way we respond to ourselves when we’re disappointed with our results.

-Just in case you are recognizing yourself (even a smidge) here, don’t let this set off another wave of self-disappointment or shame.
+Just in case you recognize yourself here, don’t let this set off another wave of self-disappointment or shame.

 It’s okay.
 This can be the moment when you do it differently.

-Are you ready to use your lack of results as fertilizer for something better?
+Are you ready to use your lack of results as fuel for something better?
 Here’s the first step to take.

-When you are disappointed in your results, the first thing to do is to stop yourself from jumping down the rabbit hole of guilt, blame, and shame.
-Whether you aren’t seeing results from your hard work or you are realizing that you just can’t seem to even get started or stick with your mission, the blame and guilt game won’t serve you at all.
+When you’re disappointed with your results, the first thing to do is to stop yourself from jumping down the rabbit hole of guilt, blame, and shame.
+Whether you aren’t seeing results from your hard work or you’re realizing that you just can’t seem to even get started or stick with your mission, the blame and guilt game won’t serve you at all.
 It’s a deep dark place that will just keep you stuck.

 Stuck is not where you want to be.
 So take a deep breath (do it with me now).
 Look down at your feet and make a decision.
 Where do you want to step next?

 The truth is, you can be stuck or you can be moving.